 He pointed out that it’s better to have an extension and take the time to complete your return the right way, rather than rush through things and wind up having to file an amended return later.
 An extension can be filed online with a single form.
 You get automatic approval by filing Form 4868.

-“Once that’s in place, you have the ability to file whenever it works for you, up until October,” said Nisall.
+“Once that’s in place, you have the ability to file whenever it works for you, up until October,” Nisall explained.
 “If you end up filing before tax day anyway, fine.
 If you need until September to get your documentation together, you have that time.”

 Realize, though, that even if you file an extension, you’re still on the hook for payment.
-If you know you’re going to owe, do your best to estimate your tax bill, Nisall suggested.
+If you know you’re going to owe, do your best to estimate your tax bill.
 The IRS still expects to be paid, even if you haven’t finished your tax return.
 You’ll be assessed 1% of the amount owed for each month you don’t pay.

 There might be several reasons to file for an extension, including: